adamchainz/techblog/_drafts/2014-07-13-extending-djangos-queryset-to-return-approximate-counts.markdown

 * The exact count will still be obtained with the super call if the query is any more complex than `MyModel.objects.count()`.
-This code is just the first stage of optimization to remove the worst `SELECT COUNT(*)` queries - most other queries should be able to narrow
+This code is just the first stage of optimization to remove the worst `SELECT COUNT(*)` queries - most other queries the ORM generates should be able to narrow the count down using an index if you've gotten your index design right.

 Why use `EXPLAIN` and not `SHOW TABLE STATUS` as in Avian's blog?
 Because `EXPLAIN` can be used to extract more detailed counts using index reads as well
 - an extension left for the reader (i.e. I haven't needed this yet).
 But here's an example MySQL session showing that `EXPLAIN`ing a simple WHERE clause on an indexed column can extract an approximate count too.
 It's only 100% accurate in this case because this table is small (from the example [sakila database](http://dev.mysql.com/doc/sakila/en/)):

 ```sql